canggihwr/cc-doc/README.md

 **Additional Backend Details:**
 - Backend API is built using Node Express.js to handle user authentication, diagnosis, articles, and user details.
 - We deployed the backend API to App Engine for easier scalability and reliability.
-- A separate the API for TensorFlow model, built using Flask and deployed to Cloud Run.
+- A separate API for TensorFlow model, built using Flask and deployed to Cloud Run.
 - Utilize Cloud Monitoring & Logging for comprehensive resource monitoring and alerting.

 ## Conclusion